linuxboot/heads-wiki/Installing-and-Configuring/Building-Heads/general.md

 Heads is supposed to be a [reproducible build](https://reproducible-builds.org/) since [v0.1.0](https://github.com/osresearch/heads/releases/tag/v0.1.0) since it achieved this goal.
 Unfortunately, things broke since release 0.2.1, since some host tools and paths are now bleeding into the final ROM.
-An alternative build system is being proposed [here](https://github.com/osresearch/linux-builder), with it's own issues.
+An [alternative build system is being proposed](https://github.com/osresearch/linux-builder), with it's own issues.
 More research and development needs to be done to bring Heads to be reproducible again, with some [additional thinking on reproducibility](https://github.com/osresearch/linux-builder/issues/1).
  Reproducible builds mean that you are supposed to get the same bit by bit output